 Huawei’s phones use a small teardrop notch instead of a cutout for the front-facing camera, they both run Android 9 Pie, and the company has some compelling software features for the camera or the hardware like reverse wireless charging.
 Basically, these are Huawei’s straight up answer to the Galaxy S10 series.

 You’re losing out on storage options unless you spend a lot of money, and it doesn’t have a fingerprint sensor.
-However, it is the iPhone Xs, Apple’s best phone (aside from the Max) and it’ll deliver stunningly fast performance and a great experience throughout.
-Apple’s latest iPhone has two powerful cameras on the back, lots of modes for taking portraits, and a huge expansive app-store you’ll never get bored of.
+However, it is the iPhone 11 Pro, Apple’s latest phone with all the bells and whistles.
+It does almost everything right, like battery life.
+It’ll deliver fast performance, a great set of cameras, and a good experience.

-It’s just a thought.
-This is more expensive, for a smaller screen and only 64GB of storage, but it’s an option for those that don’t like the curved edge and cut-hole camera in the screen.
-The iPhone Xs is sold virtually everywhere, from all carriers, in almost any store.
-For a limited time, you can get it for just $699 or $30 a month with a qualifying trade-in.
+It’s about the same price for a smaller screen and only 64GB of storage, but it’s an option for those that don’t like the curved edge and cut-hole camera in the screen.
+The iPhone 11 is the same size as the Galaxy S10, and more affordable, which is an option too.
+They’re both sold virtually everywhere, from all carriers, in almost any store.
+Buy one today.